pesto-students/easy-manage-backend-team3-jesus/README.md

 # JymSpace ![image](https://user-images.githubusercontent.com/45116504/195271357-82883608-cc72-40d2-9d9a-e1709b30353c.png)

-Jym Space is a social media platform that helps commercial gyms create private spaces to manage, and interact with clients.
+Jym Space is a CRM tool that helps commercial gyms create private spaces to manage, and interact with clients.
 It also handles payments from registered clients.
 Provides interactive metric dashboard for admins and members.
 ## Demo

 [Login](https://jymspace.netlify.app/)